 Supervisor Montroy announced that May 26th was the last day for Derek Strack working at the Transfer Station.
 Derek submitted his resignation due to accepting a new job.
 The Board approved placing a help-wanted ad in the Adirondack Daily Enterprise for a Transfer Station Attendant.
 The Board agreed the position will entail Saturdays only.
 Councilperson Sam Grimone stated he would also approach Lee Flint to see if he would be interested in taking the position.

 Supervisor Montroy asked those present if there were any other questions or concerns.

 Glynis Hart, Adirondack Daily Enterprise introduced herself and stated she would be covering the meetings in place of Bill Chaisson who will be moving to New Hampshire.
 The Board congratulated Bill on his move.

-Guest Sandy Hayes asked why the Bloomindale Fire Department Resulution was for $37,500.00, but the printed agenda indicated it was $37,000.
-The Town Clerk replied the Resulution is correct and the corresponding voucher is correct, but the amount on the agenda is a typographical error.
+Guest Sandy Hayes asked why the Bloomingdale Fire Department Resolution was for $37,500.00, but the printed agenda indicated it was $37,000.
+The Town Clerk replied the Resolution is correct and the corresponding voucher is correct, but the amount on the agenda is a typographical error.
 She will correct it to say $37,500.

 MOTION TO ADJOURN

 Councilperson D. Joseph Bates made the Motion to adjourn the Regular Board Meeting.
 The motion was seconded by Deputy Supervisor Jennifer Fuller.
 All in favor.
 Motion carried.
 The Regular Board Meeting adjourned at 8:06 pm.